Chinese Car Brands

 Great Wall Logo

 Great Wall Motor is one of the largest car manufacturers in the PRC.
-This company has been on the market since 1984 and specializes mainly in the production of pickup trucks and SUVs.
-Recently, passenger cars have been added to its range.
-The range also includes limousines, trailers, minivans, minibusses, and crossovers.
+This company has been on the market since 1984 and specializes mainly in producing pickup trucks and SUVs.
+Recently, passenger cars, including limousines, trailers, minivans, minibusses, and crossovers, have been added to its range.
 All vehicles are produced under four brand names: GWM PICKUP, ORA, WEY, and HAVAL.

 Great Wall Motor Holding is headquartered in Baoding County.
 The chairman of the board of directors is Wei Jianjun, and the general manager is businesswoman Wang Fengying.